g-otn/GameServerEC2Discord/README.md

 Choosing the instance type is has significant impact on the performance of the game server and its cost.

 Each supported game comes with a default instance type, but it can be changed.
-Don't forget to update the relevant memory and docker variables to match the chosen instance type.
+Don't forget to update the relevant Docker Compose variables (environment in case of Minecraft and deploy limits) to match the chosen instance type.

 What to consider mainly, when choosing:

 - CPU architecture (e.g `arm64` are generally cheaper but some games don't support it)
 - Available vCPU and RAM
 - CPU frequency (GHz)
-- Spot price
+- Spot price and price history
-- Spot interruption frequency (if it's too high there's more chance of the server going down while you're playing)
+- Spot interruption frequency (if it's too high there's more chance per month of the server going down while you're playing)

 For Minecraft, I'd recommend nothing less than 1 vCPU and 4GB RAM.